theloniustrout/danstore/README.md

 ![Alt text](images/pbox.png)

-The unifying concept for the store is a new class of PC, code-nam pbox.
+The unifying concept for the store is a new class of PC, code-name Cuban flatbread.
 The PC is itself a maximally generalized & flexibile prototyping environment that reduces to the prototype & production tool as the prototype evolves, without significant changes to the dev-env.

 Backplane is shared GPIO for Hats utilizing Pimoroni backplane & I2C devices with two sizes of JST plugs for Sparkfun & Adafruit.
 Open, portable, low profile.
 Nothing new or fancy; just an entropy reducer to simplify the process & a collection of th best stuff in one place.